-With New Orleans behind, the DIXIE slides down the Mississippi (shown here), rounds the tip of Florida, and heads for New York.
+With New Orleans behind, the DIXIE glides down the Mississippi for its swift voyage through the Gulf and around the tip of Florida to New York.

-Here's where you can be as lazy (or as active) as you like-a sunny corner of the boat-deck adjoining the swimming pool.
+Here's where you can be as lazy (or as active) as you like-a sunny corner of the DINIE's inviting broad boat deck near the popular swimming pool.

-Five days at sea pass too quickly on board the DIXIE.
-In addition to the refreshing swimming pool, there is a lounge and games room.
+The days at sea pass too quickly on board the Dixie.
+In addition to this popular swimming pool, there is a comfortable lounge and large games room.